calvinhobbes119/Vehicle-Detection/README.md

 ### Apply sliding windows of different scales for different regions in the image

 As explained in the video lectures, for efficiency use knowledge of how large the vehicle can be in different sections of the image.
-Track detect positive windows across multiple frames to reduce the probability of false detection.
+Track detected positive windows across multiple frames to reduce the probability of false detection.

 ![png](https://github.com/calvinhobbes119/Vehicle-Detection/blob/master/windows.png)